hagerhardt/kldbrecode/README.md

 Thanks for citing this software as follows:

-Gerhardt, H. and Kappes, A. (2025). kldbrecode: Stata module to translate KldB codes.
-Available from https://github.com/hagerhardt/kldbrecode.
+Gerhardt, H. and Kappes, A. (2025).
+KLDBRECODE: Stata module that provides crosswalk tables for translations between German KldB and ISCO.
+Available from (https://ideas.repec.org/c/boc/bocode/s459442.html).

 ---